av1898/myco_type_NFI_Taiwan/01_data/README.md

-processed plot-level data obtained from raw data
+data_NFI_Taiwan.csv: processed plot-level data obtained from raw data

 name of variables, definition and units in brackets